 You can’t just buy shares of an emerging market mutual fund, spread your money around the world, and assume you’re investing in the right places.
-Some regions have great fundamentals while others don’t.
-Doing research and having a proper approach makes a huge difference.

 What is ASEAN?